 Upon hearing a fire alarm, always evacuate immediately.
-Never call Public Safety to ask if the alarm is "real."
-Public Safety will announce soundings for maintenance testing in advance; these tests will be short, unless otherwise noted.
+Never call the Office of Public Safety to ask if the alarm is "real."
+The Office of Public Safety will announce soundings for maintenance testing in advance; these tests will be short, unless otherwise noted.
 It is not necessary to evacuate during announced maintenance tests.